robert-mdh-bui/robert-mdh-bui/README.md

 ORD](https://github.com/robert-mdh-bui/uge-airport-noaa-lookup/blob/main/assets/ORD_screenshot.png?raw=true)](https://github.com/robert-mdh-bui/uge-airport-noaa-lookup)

 ### Context:
-- This web app is created for resource planning use at a major US legacy airline.
+- This web app is created for resource planning use at a major Big 3 US airline.

 ### Problem:
 - In order to gauge each airport's need for de-icing, heat watch, and other winter operations staffing and equipment, resource planning (RP) analysts needs to determine cold months at each airport.